alfille/shark-chase/README2.md

 ![picture](picture.png)

 * You are on a circular island.
-* There is a smart hungery shark that can swim 4 times faster than you can run.
+* There is a smart hungry shark that can swim 4 times faster than you can run.
 * You can see his position (and he can see yours).

 Can you get to the beach before he gets there?